isc-projects/isc-dnssec-guide/src/recipes_nsec3.rst

    Section 2 of RFC 5155
    .

-This command below enables NSEC3 for the zone ``example.com``, using a pseudo-random string 1234567890abcdef for its salt:
+To enable NSEC3, update your ``dnssec-policy`` and add the desired NSEC3 parameters.
+The example below enables NSEC3 for zones with the ``standard`` DNSSEC policy, using 10 iterations, no opt-out, and a random string that is 16 characters long:

 ::

-   # rndc signing -nsec3param 1 0 10 1234567890abcdef example.com
+    dnssec-policy "standard" {
+        nsec3param iterations optout no salt-length 16;
+    };

-You'll know it worked if you see the following log messages:
+Then reconfigure the server with ``rndc``.
+You can tell that it worked if you see the following debug log messages:

 ::

-   Oct 21 13:47:21 received control channel command 'signing -nsec3param 1 0 10 1234567890abcdef example.com'
-   Oct 21 13:47:21 zone example.com/IN (signed): zone_addnsec3chain(1,CREATE,10,1234567890ABCDEF)
+   Oct 21 13:47:21 received control channel command 'reconfig' Oct 21 13:47:21 zone example.com/IN (signed): zone_addnsec3chain(1,CREATE,10,1234567890ABCDEF)

 You can also verify that this worked by querying for a name you know